autoprotocol/autoprotocol-python/CONTRIBUTING.rst

 Licensing
 ---------
 Autoprotocol-Python is BSD licensed (see LICENSE_).
-Before we can accept your pull request, we require that you sign a CLA (Contributor License Agreement) allowing us to distribute your work under the BSD license.
-Email one of the AUTHORS_ or support@transcriptic.com for more details.

 Features and Bugs
 -----------------
 The easiest way to contribute is to fork this repository and submit a pull request.
-You can also submit an issue or write an email to us at support@transcriptic.com if you want to discuss ideas or bugs.
+You can also submit an issue or write an email to us at support@strateos.com if you want to discuss ideas or bugs.

 Package Structure
 -----------------